 Join a support group.
 A support group provides a chance to meet and interact with other people who can understand your experience.
 Building a support network can lessen the isolation that often comes with cancer diagnosis.
 A support group is a unique opportunity to connect with others impacted by cancer.
-CancerCare provides support groups online, over the phone and face-to-face throughout the year for people living with specific cancer diagnoses, caregivers and the bereaved.
-These groups are moderated by an oncology social worker.
+CancerCare provides support groups online, over the phone and face to face.
+We offer 100 online support groups each year for people living with specific cancer diagnoses, caregivers and the bereaved.
+These groups are password-protected and moderated by an oncology social worker.